PierreSenellart/pdf-enrichment/README.md

 # pdf-enrichment
 Tool to automatically enrich PDFs of research articles with additional information (hyperlinks, metadata, etc.).
-This tool is under development; for now, as a proof of concept, the tool turns URLs in PDF document into hyperlinks.
+This tool is under development; for now, as a proof of concept, the tool turns URLs in PDF documents into hyperlinks.

 ## Prerequisites for compilation